-(Revised June 5, 2020)

-208.02 Priorities for use of mandatory supply sources.
+208.002 Priorities for use of mandatory Government sources.

-(a)(1) Supplies. (i) See the guidance at (a)(1)(i) to obtain information on available items in DoD’s property inventories.
+(a)(1) Supplies. (i) See the guidance at PGI 208.002(a)(1)(i) to obtain information on available items in DoD’s property inventories.

-(v) See subpart , Coordinated Acquisition, and subpart, Enterprise Software Agreements.
+(v) See subpart 208.70, Coordinated Acquisition, and subpart 208.74, Enterprise Software Agreements.

-SUBPART 208.4--FEDERAL SUPPLY SCHEDULES
+SUBPART 208.4 —FEDERAL SUPPLY SCHEDULES

-(Revised October 1, 2019)

 208.404 Use of Federal Supply Schedules.

-See DoD - Determination of Fair and Reasonable Prices When Using Federal Supply Schedule Contracts, dated March 13, 2014.
+See DoD Class Deviation 2014-O0011- Determination of Fair and Reasonable Prices When Using Federal Supply Schedule Contracts, dated March 13, 2014.
 Effective immediately, contracting officers shall comply with the following policy, in lieu of FAR 8.404(d), Pricing, when using Federal Supply Schedules.
 This class deviation remains in effect until incorporated in the DFARS or otherwise rescinded.

-(a)(i) If only one offer is received in response to an order exceeding the simplified acquisition threshold that is placed on a competitive basis, the procedures at apply.
+(a)(i) If only one offer is received in response to an order exceeding the simplified acquisition threshold that is placed on a competitive basis, the procedures at 215.371 apply.

-(ii) Departments and agencies shall comply with the review, approval, and reporting requirements established in accordance with subpart when placing orders for supplies or services in amounts exceeding the simplified acquisition threshold.
+(ii) Departments and agencies shall comply with the review, approval, and reporting requirements established in accordance with subpart 217.7 when placing orders for supplies or services in amounts exceeding the simplified acquisitionthreshold.

-(iii) When a schedule lists both foreign and domestic items that will meet the needs of the requiring activity, the ordering office must apply the procedures of part and FAR part 25, Foreign Acquisition.
-When purchase of an item of foreign origin is specifically required, the requiring activity must furnish the ordering office sufficient information to permit the determinations required by partand FAR part 25 to be made.
+(iii) When a schedule lists both foreign and domestic items that will meet the needs of the requiring activity, the ordering office must apply the procedures of part 225 and FAR part 25, Foreign Acquisition.
+When purchase of an item of foreign origin is specifically required, the requiring activity must furnish the ordering office sufficient information to permit the determinations required by part 225 and FAR part 25 to be made.

-(iv) Use the provisions at , Notice of Intent to Resolicit, and, Only One Offer, as prescribed atand(3), respectively.
+(iv) Use the provisions at 215.408 (3), respectively.

 208.405 Ordering procedures for Federal Supply Schedules.